That depends on what you do next!

 The spotted skunk sends almost all of its warning signals—tail waving, charging back and forth, and more—while balanced on its two front feet.
 If you watch the spotted skunk’s handstand, caught on trail cam video at Sauguaro National Park, you’ll see why the Discovery Channel calls spotted skunks ‘the acrobats of the skunk world.’

+Here’s another spotted skunk doing its handstand.
+Turn up the volume and you’ll hear pitty-pats as the skunk walks on its front feet.
 That handstand is pretty darn adorable if you ask me.
 If you Google ‘spotted skunk handstand video,’ you’ll find more clips to chuckle at.

 So, what prompted me to write a book about a skunk?